 There is no hard and fast rule as to what bait to use other than to say that fish are in feeding modes during the prespawn.
 Slow your retrieve down and work at various depths along the migratory structure you're fishing.
 These fish are on the move so you will need to try to work up and down the cover until you hook-up.

 Good prespawn gear will consist of almost anything you are comfortable fishing, but I would strongly recommend a high-modulus graphite rod so help you feel everything that is going on below.
 Jig and worm fishing is contact fishing and if you can't feel your bait, you often cannot feel the fish during subtle or pressure bites.
-I prefer to use a Lamiglas #IMC664 Ultimate Pro IM700 rod in a 6 1/2-foot medium heavy action.
-I'll use either a Shimano Calais or Daiwa TDX-103HIA reel filled with 10- to 15-pound P-Line CXX green monofilament.
+I prefer to use a Lamiglas 6 1/2-foot medium heavy action rod.
+I'll use either a Shimano Calais or Daiwa reel filled with 10- to 15-pound P-Line CXX green monofilament.
 The line weight varies depending upon water clarity and the nature of the structure that I am fishing.
 I'll throw the 15-pound line when using heavier jigs or worms around trees and dense structure.